-If you are unsure if the topic of your paper qualifies, please consult St. Jerome’s University’s HeforShe essay contest committee member Norm Klassen for more information.
+If you are unsure if your topic qualifies, please consult St. Jerome’s University’s HeForShe essay contest committee member Norm Klassen for more information.

 - Submissions may be made directly by the student essayist or, with the permission of the student, nominated by a professor or course instructor.